TouchDesigner/CustomOperatorSamples/README.md

 # Custom Operator Samples

-During the first half of 2020, Derivative had Gabriel Robels as a coop student work on a set of custom operators that we hope can be a starting point for anybody including members of the community only starting with c++ development.
+During the first half of 2020, Derivative had Gabriel Robels as a coop student work on a set of custom operators that we hope can be a starting point for anybody including members of the community only beginning with c++ development.

 A collection of these operators can be found in the Samples/CPlusPlus folder of the TouchDesigner Installation.
 Others, which depend on more external libraries can be found on the Derivative github here: [https://github.com/TouchDesigner](https://github.com/TouchDesigner)